neuhausergenny/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that simplicity, readability, and modularity often lead to better performance in the long run."

 This quote emphasizes the importance of avoiding unnecessary optimization efforts early in the development process, which can complicate code and introduce bugs.
 Instead, developers should prioritize clarity, maintainability, and good design principles initially, as these aspects contribute significantly to the overall efficiency and sustainability of software projects.

+# 2024-02-02
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Remember that less complexity often leads to fewer bugs and easier collaboration.
+Optimize for clarity and understandability before prematurely optimizing for performance.
+And always remember, tomorrow you (or someone else) might be the one reading and debugging your code."

+"Programmers today should also embrace the concept of 'Don't Repeat Yourself' (DRY).
+This principle advocates for reducing repetition in all aspects of software development, from code to tests, making your applications more modular, scalable, and resilient to change."

+"In addition, always keep in mind that coding is as much about problem-solving as it is about writing instructions.
+Take time to understand the problem thoroughly before diving into solution space.
+Lastly, continuous learning is key; technology evolves rapidly, so stay curious and adapt to new practices and technologies."